syedhamza6448/Mini-Projects/README.md

 - Draw detection
 - Reset and new game buttons

+### 2. Rock Paper Scissors Game

+This project is a classic Rock Paper Scissors game where you compete against the computer.
+The game keeps track of your score and the computer's score on the scoreboard.
+Choose your move and see if you can outsmart the computer!

+**Features:**
+- Single-player game mode against the computer
+- Score tracking on the scoreboard
+- User-friendly interface

+**Note:** Both games are responsive, but they are optimized for desktop usage.
+While you can play them on mobile devices, the experience may be better on desktop.

 ### More Projects Coming Soon!

 I plan to add more mini-projects to this repository as I continue learning and exploring different programming concepts and technologies.
 Stay tuned for updates!